 The Draw on Liquidity — Which Target to Use

 Before any session, you'll find multiple potential liquidity targets in both directions.
-The selection process uses the IRL/ERL hierarchy from the Liquidity article:
+The selection process uses the IRL/ERL hierarchy from the ICT Liquidity article:

 The nearest target in your bias direction is today's IRL draw — the intraday destination where you take partial profits.
 The next significant target beyond it is the ERL draw — the weekly institutional destination where you hold the remainder of your position.